How to get to Poulnabrone Dolmen County Clare

-There is a FREE car park on the site of Poulnabrone, the car park can for around 30 cars, large tour buses use this car park times, Please be aware there are no toilets at this site.
+There is a FREE car park on the site of Poulnabrone, the car park can for cater around 30 cars, large tour buses use this car park at times, please be aware there are no toilets at this site.

 Directions from Limerick to Poulnabrone

 This route will take around 1 hour by car

 - Follow the sign for Shannon Airport/Ennis Galway

 - Take a left turn off the motorway and take N85 exit for Ennis/ Ennistymon

 - Drive on N85 for around 1 kilometre

 - Arrive at Skehanagh Roundabout, take the second exit marked N85

 - At Clareabbey roundabout, take the second exit off the roundabout and stay on the N85 motorway

 - Arrive at the Rocky road roundabout and take the second exit towards the N85 motorway